shiftan/simple_sagemaker/README.md

 *Simple Sagemaker* is a thin warpper around SageMaker's training **jobs**, that makes distribution of python code on [any supported instance type](https://aws.amazon.com/sagemaker/pricing/) **very simple**.

 The solutions is composed of two parts, one on each side: a **runner** on the client machine, and a **worker** which is the distributed code on AWS.
-* The **runner** is the main part of this package, can mostly be controlled by using the **ssm** command line interface (CLI), or be fully customized using code
+* The **runner** is the main part of this package, can mostly be controlled by using the **ssm** command line interface (CLI), or be fully customized by using the python API.
-* The **worker** is basically your code, but a small `task_tollkit` library is injected to it, for extracting the environment configuration, i.e. input/output/state paths and running parameters.
+* The **worker** is basically the code you're trying to distribute, with possible minimal code changes that should use a small `task_tollkit` library which is injected to it, for extracting the environment configuration, i.e. input/output/state paths and running parameters.

-The **runner** is used to configure **tasks** and **projects**:
+The **runner** is used to configure the **tasks** and **projects**:
-- A **task** is a logical step that runs on define input and provide output.
-It's defined by providing a local code path, entrypoint, and list of additional local dependencies
+- A **task** is a logical step that runs on a defined input and provide output.
+It's defined by providing a local code path, entrypoint, and a list of additional local dependencies
 - A SageMaker **job** is a **task** instance, i.e. a single **job** is created each time a **task** is executed
     - State is maintained between consecutive execution of the same **task**
+    - Task can be markd as completed, to avoid re-running it next time (unlesss eforced otherwise)
 - A **prjoect** is a series of related **tasks**, with possible depencencies
+    - The output of one task can be consumed by a consequetive task

 # S3
-TBD
+All data, including input, code, state and output, is maintained on S3.
+The bucket to use can be defined, or the default one is used.
+The files and directories structure is as follows:
+- [Bucket name]/[Project name]
+        - [Task name]
+            - state
+            - input
+            - [Job name]
+                - output
+                    - model.tar.gz - model output data, merged from *all instances*
+                    - output.tar.gz - the *main instance* output data (ohter instance output is skipped)
+                - source/sourcedir.tar.gz - source code and dependencies

 # Examples
 ## Passing command line arguments